tyagi-anurag/aeon-ring/README.md

 > **"The first wearable forged from liquid sapphire."**

 ![Project Preview](./preview.png)
-*(Save your screenshot as 'preview.png' in the public folder or root!)*

 ## ✧ Concept
 **AEON** is a concept landing page for a futuristic smart wearable.
 Crafted from a proprietary glass-ceramic composite, the ring feels weightless while offering advanced biometric tracking.
 The site uses 3D rendering to showcase the liquid sapphire finish in real-time.